miketester10/aztec-bot/README.md

 - `docker-compose up -d` — Start bot and Redis in containers
 - `docker-compose down` — Stop and remove the containers

+### Input Validation

+The bot uses Zod for robust input validation to ensure data integrity and security:

+- **Ethereum Address Validation**: Validates wallet addresses with format `0x` followed by 40 hexadecimal characters
+- **Peer ID Validation**: Validates node peer IDs starting with `16Uiu2HA` and containing 53 Base58 characters

+Validation schemas are defined in `src/schemas/inputValidatorSchemas.ts` and are automatically applied to user inputs for commands like `/node`, `/validator` and `/queue`.

 ### Webhook URL Generation

 You can use the provided script `generate_ngrok_url.sh` to automatically start ngrok and update your `.env` file with the correct `WEBHOOK_URL` for local development: